 Having a garden will attract more than just photographers and pedestrians to pass by and ogle at your lovely patch of green.
 It’ll attract peace, beauty, and a sense of serenity to the immediate area.
 It’s also for this reason that you should never disregard your garden or lawn if you already have it.
-Proper maintenance is key to get the best-looking garden in the neighborhood.
+Proper maintenance is key to getting the best-looking garden in the neighbourhood.
 Having a garden sprinkler system will help you achieve such a purpose.
-If you’re seeking for more information about getting and using a garden irrigation system, then you’ve come to the right place.
+If you’re seeking more information about getting and using a garden irrigation system, then you’ve come to the right place.

 The Benefits of Automatic Irrigation Systems

-Installing an automatic sprinkler system in your garden or lawn will do more than just help you shave off a few precious minutes from using a tradition hose.
+Installing an automatic sprinkler system in your garden or lawn will do more than just help you shave off a few precious minutes from using a traditional hose.
 It’ll help you maintain the beauty and health of your plants, and it’ll give you plenty of other benefits in return.
 For instance, it can help you save money.
 How?
 Albeit you’ll invest in the best garden sprinkler system on the market, you’re going to save cash in the long run through your monthly utility bill.
 When you use a traditional garden hose, chances are you don’t notice that you’re wasting water.
 Even though you might control the flow of water with the use of your finger or through custom-made hose heads, there will still be a lot of water leaking from the tip.
 Modern sprinkler systems now know how to properly manage water so that you won’t waste another drop.

 The Recommended Schedule for Watering Gardens and Lawns

 When you already have an established lawn, it’ll require less water than a freshly seeded area or a newly sodded garden.
 These lawns only require watering every other day, especially in the cool spring and fall seasons.
 For newly installed sod, it’s suggested to water the area at least two times per day.
 If the newly sodded lawn is in an area that’s prone to extreme heat, then it’s recommended to add a third watering cycle.
 As for the recommended watering duration, it depends on the irrigation system.
-Spray heads can keep the water running for about 5 to 10-minutes per cycle, whereas rotor heads tend to require 20 to 30-minutes of run time per cycle.
+Spray heads can keep the water running for about 5 to 10 minutes per cycle, whereas rotor heads tend to require 20 to 30 minutes of run time per cycle.

-The Difference Between Under and Over Watering
+The Difference Between Under and Watering

 If you think that you’ve made a mistake in setting up the controls of your automatic garden watering system, then chances are your plants are either over-watered or under-watered.
-The signs of overwatering include the blades of your grass feel limp or wilt, an increased frequency of mowing because of thicker thatches, and the lawn will remain wet and damp for extended periods of time.
+The signs of overwatering include the blades of your grass feeling limp or wilt, an increased frequency of mowing because of thicker thatches, and the lawn will remain wet and damp for extended periods of time.
 If you think your lawn or garden is under-watered, chances are the blades of the grass will feel wilt and crispy.
 Also, the soil feels dry, the grass won’t quickly spring back whenever they’re stepped on, and there’s an obvious slow in blade growth.
 It’s important to do research on how much water you need your water irrigation system to pump out to avoid over or under-watering.

 What are the Signs of a Healthy Lawn?

 Now that you know the signs of over and under-watering, you might wonder, “How will I know if I’m doing the right thing by watering my garden?”
-Perhaps the first sign is when you see a reasonably even coloring throughout the range.
-Also, the grass blades will almost immediately bounce back when they’re walked on, while there’s also an even thatch at soil level.
+Perhaps the first sign is when you see a reasonably even colouring throughout the range.
+Also, the grass blades will almost immediately bounce back when they’re walked on, while there’s also an even thatch at the soil level.
 The blades of your grass will also have a reasonably even thickness.